 The Elder Law Section has many ongoing programs and activities in which section members may participate.

-The e-Newsletter also accepts articles of interest from both members and non-members.
-Anyone interested in submitting an article may contact Editor-in-Chief Joel Button.
+The E-Newsletter also accepts articles of interest from both members and non-members.
+Anyone interested in submitting an article may contact Editor-in-Chief.

 Elder Law Institute

 Each October, the Elder Law Section presents an annual two-day day institute in conjunction with Minnesota CLE.
 The goal of the Institute is to provide educational and networking opportunities to attorneys and others interested in the practice of Elder Law.
 Topics range from discussions of nursing home and Medical Assistance issues to legislative updates and policy analysis.
 Institute attendees receive from nine to eleven Continuing Legal Education credits, depending upon the length of the Institute.
 Click here for more information about the Institute.

 The Elder Law Section serves as the Minnesota state liaison for National Healthcare Decisions Day, a nationwide program committed to ensuring that all adults with decision-making capacity have the information and opportunity to communicate and document their healthcare decisions.
 On April 16th of each year, hundreds of NHDD events are held around the country.
 In Minnesota, NHDD attendees have the opportunity to learn more about and complete a Minnesota Health Care Directive.
 More information about NHDD is available on the website at - http://www.nhdd.org/.

 The Elder Law Section sponsors meetings every two months for interested persons to discuss practice issues involving Medical Assistance (MA).
 During these forums, members of the section meet in person and by phone to consider MA issues and challenges, to exchange information and possible solutions, and to discuss laws and policies related to MA.
 The MA forums are held on the 3rd Tuesday of August, October, December, February, April, and June.
 A full meeting schedule is available by clicking here.